hizikozou/EDiE-research-hub/README.md

+# EDiE-research-hub
+## Evolutionary Discovery Engineering (EDiE)

 ## Manifesto

 - [Evolutionary Discovery Engineering (EDiE) Manifesto](Evolutionary_Discovery_Engineering_MANIFESTO.md)

-# QAT-research-hub
-**Auto-generated Quantization as Survival Strategy (QAT)**

-This repository documents an ongoing research project that treats **quantization not as a post-processing trick**,
-but as a **primary research target and survival mechanism for AI under constrained resources**.

-The core question is simple but radical:

-> *What if quantization rules themselves were generated, competed, and selected —
-> even if humans cannot fully interpret them?*

 ---

-## Motivation
+## Overview

-Most quantization research focuses on optimization within human-designed frameworks:

-- Reduce bit-width
-- Preserve accuracy
-- Follow interpretable heuristics

-This project deliberately questions those assumptions.

-Instead of designing quantization rules by hand,
-I design **the rules under which quantization strategies survive**.
+This repository is the **central research hub for Evolutionary Discovery Engineering (EDiE)**.

+Evolutionary Discovery Engineering is an engineering paradigm in which:
+- Solutions are not directly designed by humans.
+- Environments, constraints, and evaluation rules are designed instead.
+- Algorithms and structures are **discovered through evolution and competition**.
+- Humans retain responsibility for **determining value**, not for enforcing interpretability.

+This repository collects concrete research programs, experiments, and logs that operationalize EDiE as a practical research methodology.

 ---

-## Research Structure
+## Core Research Programs

-This research proceeds along three clearly separated but complementary routes:
+The research conducted under EDiE currently proceeds along three complementary routes:

-- **QAT**
-  Define competition rules and extract **AI survival strategies** through automated search and selection.

-- **MIN**
-  Observe failure modes and boundary behavior of AI systems on real hardware
-  (microcontrollers, edge devices, minimal compute).

-- **RCB**
-  Hands-on experimental hardware diary (R-Cubie series),
-  focusing on physical realization and playful exploration.

-This repository focuses primarily on **QAT**.
+### **QAT — Quantization as Survival Strategy**
+Quantization is treated not as a post-processing optimization trick, but as a **primary survival mechanism for AI under constrained resources**.

+Rather than hand-designing quantization rules, QAT explores:
+- Automated generation of quantization strategies
+- Competition and selection among strategies
+- Survival-based evaluation independent of human interpretability

+QAT currently serves as the **primary theoretical and experimental backbone** of this repository.

 ---

+### **MIN — Minimum Intelligence under Constraints**
+MIN focuses on identifying:
+- Boundary conditions where AI behavior collapses
+- Failure modes on minimal hardware and compute budgets
+- The minimum requirements for intelligence-like behavior to emerge

+Experiments span microcontrollers, edge devices, and severely constrained systems.

+---

+### **R-Cubie — Embodied Edge AI Experiments**
+R-Cubie is a hands-on experimental hardware series exploring:
+- Physical embodiment of edge AI
+- Playful but rigorous experimentation
+- Human-perceptible demonstrations of minimal intelligence

+R-Cubie serves as the **embodied, demonstrative counterpart** to QAT and MIN.

+---

+## Research Focus of This Repository

+While EDiE encompasses all three programs, this repository currently focuses primarily on **QAT**.

+QAT provides the clearest testbed for validating the core hypothesis of EDiE: that meaningful algorithms can be discovered through survival dynamics, even when humans cannot fully explain or predict them.

+---

 ## Research Logs (QAT)

-Each chapter is written as a standalone research log, following a paper-like structure.
+Each chapter is written as a standalone research log, structured similarly to sections of an academic paper.

 - **[QAT_DAY001](docs/QAT_DAY001.md)**
   Auto-generated quantization as a primary research target